Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Introduction

-\textbf{Our framework:} Motivated by the limitations of the methods mentioned above, we propose a new framework for \ac{UQ} in the discovery of interpretable constitutive models that is partially Bayesian.
-Instead of formulating a reasonable prior for all individual parameters, in this framework, we only need a \ac{GP} prior which can be learned from the available data.
-Moreover, our framework does not put strong assumptions on the distribution of the material parameters and allows for the discovery of linear and non-linear constitutive models.
-To this end, we propose a four-step framework: \begin{itemize} \item First, we augment the available stress-deformation data collected in mechanical tests with a \ac{GP} as one of the authors has proposed in \cite{roemer_GPBasedCalibrationBiomechanicalModels_2022} in the context of surrogate modeling. \item Second, we approximate the probability distribution of the material parameters in the model library by a \ac{NF} \cite{tabak_nonparametricDensityEstimationAlgorithms_2013,rezende_normalizingFlows_2015}, which allows capturing complex and high-dimensional joint distributions \cite{papamakarios_normalizingFlows_2021, wang_normalizingFlowAdaptiveSurrogate_2022}.
-The distribution of material parameters, in turn, deterministically induces a distribution over stress-deformation functions through the structure of the model library for the \ac{SEF}. \item Third, we distill the distribution of the material parameters by matching the distribution over stress-deformation functions induced by them with the target distribution given by the \ac{GP} posterior.
-Therefore, we minimize the Wasserstein-1 distance between the two distributions with respect to the \ac{NF} parameters. \item Fourth, we perform a Sobol' sensitivity analysis \cite{sobol_globalSensitivityIndices_2001}, which finally yields sparse and interpretable constitutive models and allows for further analysis of the model sensitivity with respect to its terms. \end{itemize}
+\textbf{Our framework:} Motivated by the limitations of the methods mentioned above, we propose a new four-step framework for \ac{UQ} in the discovery of interpretable constitutive models that is partially Bayesian: \begin{itemize} \item First, we augment the available stress-deformation data collected in mechanical tests with a \ac{GP} as one of the authors has proposed in \cite{roemer_GPBasedCalibrationBiomechanicalModels_2022} in the context of surrogate modeling. \item Second, we approximate the probability distribution of the material parameters in the model library by a \ac{NF} \cite{tabak_nonparametricDensityEstimationAlgorithms_2013,rezende_normalizingFlows_2015}, which allows modeling complex and high-dimensional joint distributions \cite{papamakarios_normalizingFlows_2021, wang_normalizingFlowAdaptiveSurrogate_2022}.
+The distribution of material parameters, in turn, induces a distribution over stress-deformation functions through the structure of the model library for the \ac{SEF}. \item Third, we distill the distribution of the material parameters by matching the distribution over stress-deformation functions induced by them with the target distribution given by the \ac{GP} posterior.
+Therefore, we minimize the Wasserstein-1 distance between the two distributions with respect to the \ac{NF} parameters. \item Fourth, we perform a Sobol' sensitivity analysis \cite{sobol_globalSensitivityIndices_2001}, which finally yields sparse and interpretable constitutive models. \end{itemize}

+The framework we propose contributes to the current state of \ac{UQ} in model discovery as follows: \begin{itemize} \item The framework is only partially Bayesian and does not require the selection of an informative prior probability distribution for the material parameters.
+Instead, we only need a \ac{GP} prior which can be learned from the available stress-deformation data.
+This is particularly appealing because model discovery is motivated by the fact that the relevance of the material parameters and even the structure of the constitutive model are not known a priori. \item \Acp{NF} offer a high degree of flexibility for modeling the joint probability distribution of material parameters compared to simpler distributions, such as multivariate Gaussian distributions. \item The selection of the relevant model terms is based on their total-order Sobol' sensitivity.
+The sensitivity analysis provides us with an interpretable selection criterion and further insights into the selection process. \end{itemize}